ucsb-teaching-cs/s21/hw/adding_bio.md

 In this exercise, we'll practice working with git/GitHub to add and modify files.

-In this assignment we ask you submit a recent photo and bio to share with our students.
+In this assignment we ask you submit a recent photo and bio to share with the students in the class for which you are a ULA.
 The idea is to help them get to know you better.

 ---